Smoking Tobacco, and Drinking Alcohol in Bangkok and Thailand

 Drinking and Buying Alcohol

 Drinking alcohol is still allowed in Thailand.
 However, you can not buy alcohol at all times of day.
 Shops like supermarkets and 7-Elevens are not allowed to sell alcohol between 2.00-5.00 P.M. and after midnight.
 At 11 A.M. sales are permitted again.
 As far as we know, you can drink alcohol all day though in restaurants and bars.

-On some days (religious and national holidays, election days) alcohol sales are banned altogether, and drinks can not be served even in restaurants and bars (which often close on these days anyway).
+On some days (religious and national holidays, election days, Corona Lockdown) alcohol sales are banned altogether, and drinks can not be served even in restaurants and bars (which often close on these days anyway).

 Wines are invariably priced high.
 Even table wines that would be sold at less than 100 baht a bottle in Europe, cost 500 baht and upwards.

 Stronger drinks like whisk(e)y, gin, vodka are a better deal.
 A bottle of good whisky such as Grant's or Ballantines can be had at around 800-900 baht a bottle (about 25-30 US $).

 Most supermarkets will sell wines and spirits.
 Beers and mostly local brand alcohol is available at 7-Elevens (prices are about 20% higher than at supermarkets though).
 By the way, Thai brandy (sometimes called whisky or rum) is actually quite tasty and very cheap.

 Drinking beer or other alcoholic beverages in bars and pubs in Thailand is not cheap.
-Often you will need to pay in excess of 100 baht for just a standard local beer.
+Often you will need to pay in excess of 150 baht for just a standard local beer.
 This does not apply for smaller non-airconditioned bars and streetside restaurants.
-Nightlife venues charge around 150 baht for a drink.

 Drunk driving is a major problem in Thailand, and thousands of people are killed each year because of it.
 Most victims (and perpetrators) are 'low-class' motorcycle drivers, and little is done to enforce existing laws, and/or to improve drivers' conduct.
 Invariably, each year around New Year and with Songkran (the Thai New Year) there will be temporary campaigns to limit the number of road deaths.
 Unfortunately, the value of life in Thailand is rather low, and therefore little is done to preserve it.